UBC-STAT/stat-406-lecture-slides/index.md

 ## F Final exam

 __TBA__ Schedule set by the University in early October.

-DO NOT PURCHASE FLIGHTS PRIOR TO THE SCHEDULE RELEASE.
+<div class="alert alert-danger" role="alert">Do not purchase flights prior to the release of the final exam date.</div>

 <!--